Skip to content

 4. Lead reaches a milestone (qualified, closed/won, revenue recorded)

-5. CRM fires a webhook or API call to your server-side GTM container
+5. CRM fires a webhook or API call to your server-side endpoint or integration layer

-7. Ad platforms learn which clicks and campaigns produce actual customers — and adjust bidding accordingly
+7. Ad platforms learn which clicks and campaigns produce actual customers and adjust optimization from cleaner inputs

-Once this loop is running, Google and Meta stop optimizing blindly for form fills.
-They start optimizing for the leads that actually convert to revenue.
+Once this loop is running, Google and Meta get more useful feedback than “somebody filled out a form.”
+They can start learning from the leads that actually become qualified pipeline and revenue.

 What Data Needs to Flow Back?